open-telemetry/otel-arrow/collector/connector/validationconnector/README.md

 ## Configuration

-This connector can be used to test any exporter and receiver pair that are able to propagate metadata using the Colector's `client.Metadata.Info` mechanism.
+This connector can be used to test any exporter and receiver pair that are able to propagate metadata using the Collector's `client.Metadata.Info` mechanism.
 For example, to test an OTel Arrow collector configuration, configure a loopback receiver: